fnmdx111/Paliserver/README.md

 *   2012/9/17T0203 - under dev

-    introduced forward-to, btn-group integration, redispatch and so on
+    introduced forward-to, `.btn-group` integration, redispatch and so on

 *   2012/9/15T1622 - under dev